 This was evident in the lives of some of the Christians in Saiburi where the Thai Church was gradually growing in number and strength.
+408 the Girls' Brigade in 1971-72 at the Tabernacle.

 May arrived back in Brisbane in 1964 and during her furlough, trained as a State Certified Midwife.
 She went back to Saiburi in 1965 for a third term of service.
-On her return to Brisbane, she was the Captain of the Girls' Brigade in 1971-72 at the Tabernacle.

-Before her marriage, May was living in Clayfield.
-May and Norman (Norm) Frank were married at the Tabernacle in 1974 by Rev Neville Abrahams.
-Norm was born in 1904 in Manchester, England, the son of Samuel and Jennie Frank.
+On her return to Brisbane, she was the Captain of in Manchester, England, the son of Samuel and Jennie Frank.
 He migrated to Australia with his parents as an infant in 1906.
 His first wife, Winifred Ireland died in 1948.
 He came into membership at the Tabernacle in 1948 following visitation, and was elected as a deacon in 1950, to fill the casual vacancy created by the passing of Margery Bush's father, Walter, but was not re-elected.
 Following their marriage, they lived in Caloundra, where Norm died in February 1995.